Table of Contents

 Michael Bauer, Sean Treichler, Elliott Slaughter, Alex Aiken

-In the International Conference on Supercomputing (SC 2014)
+In the International Conference for High Performance Computing, Networking, Storage and Analysis (SC 2014)

 Abstract: Applications on modern supercomputers are increasingly limited by the cost of data movement, but mainstream programming systems have few abstractions for describing the structure of a program’s data.
 Consequently, the burden of managing data movement, placement, and layout currently falls primarily upon the programmer